yukiisbored/Launcher/libraries/README.md

 Changes are made to make the code more generic and useful in less usual conditions.

-## ganalytics
-A Google Analytics library for Qt.

-BSD licensed, derived from [qt-google-analytics](https://github.com/HSAnet/qt-google-analytics).

-Modifications include better handling of IP anonymization (can be enabled) and general improvements of the API (application handles persistence and ID generation instead of the library).

 ## tomlc99
 A TOML language parser.
 Used by Forge 1.14+ to store mod metadata.